In Open ERP, the concept of “invoice” includes the following documents:

 Only the invoice type and the representation mode differ for each of the four documents.
-But they are all stored in the same object type in the system.
+But they're all stored in the same object type in the system.

 You get the correct form for each of the four types of invoice from the menu you use to open it.
-The name of the tab enables you to tell the invoice types apart when you are working on them.
+The name of the tab enables you to tell the invoice types apart when you're working on them.

 from Supplier or Customer Orders,

-from fee charges or other rechargeable expenses (see Deliver Quality Services).
+from fee charges or other rechargeable expenses (see Services Management).

 The different processes generate Draft invoices.
 These must then be approved by a suitable system user and sent to the customer.
 The different invoicing methods are detailed in the following sections and chapters.

-It is also possible to enter invoices manually.
-This is usually done for invoices that are not associated with an order (usually purchase orders) or Credit Notes.
-Also, if the system has not been configured correctly you might need to edit the invoice before sending it to the customer.
+It's also possible to enter invoices manually.
+This is usually done for invoices that aren't associated with an Order (usually purchase orders) or Credit Notes.
+Also if the system hasn't been configured correctly you might need to edit the invoice before sending it to the customer.

-For example, if you have not realized that the customer is tax-exempt, the invoice you generate from an order will contain tax at the normal rates.
-It is then possible to edit this out of the invoice before validating it.
+For example, if you haven't realized that the customer is tax-exempt, the invoice you generate from an Order will contain tax at the normal rates.
+It's then possible to edit this out of the invoice before validating it.

 Start by manually entering a customer invoice.
-Use Accounting ‣ Customers ‣ Customer Invoices and click on New button for this.
+Use Financial Management ‣ Invoices ‣ Customer Invoices for this.

 the bottom of the page, with detail about the taxes, and the totals.

-the invoice address corresponds to the customer contact that was given the address type of Invoice in the partner form (or otherwise the address type of Default),
+the invoice address corresponds to the partner contact that was given the address type of Invoice in the partner form (or otherwise the address type of Default),

-the partner account corresponds to the account given in the Accounting which is found in a tab of the partner form,
+the partner account corresponds to the account given in the Accounting which is found in the last tab of the partner form.
+By default the software is configured with Account Receivable as Main Receivable ,

-a specific or a default payment condition can be defined for this partner in the Accounting tab of the partner form.
+a specific or a default payment condition can be defined for this partner in the Sales & Purchases area of the partner form.
 Payment conditions are generated by rules for the payment of the invoice.
 For example: 50% in 21 days and 50% in 60 days from the end of the month.

 The Properties fields on the Partner form or the Product form are multi-company fields.
 The value that the user sees in these fields depends on the company that the user works for.

-If you work in a multi-company environment that is using one database, you have several charts of accounts.
+If you work in a multi-company environment that's using one database, you have several charts of accounts.
 Asset and liability accounts for a partner depend on the company that the user works for.

-In the web client in edit mode you can right-click in the field to get a context menu with links and other options.
+In the web client in edit mode you can press the keyboard Ctrl button at the same time as right-clicking in the field to get a context menu with links and other options.

 So one way or another you can rapidly reach the partner's: